 After the Corporate Affairs Commission (CAC) issues a certificate of incorporation or registration certificate to a business, what next?
-This is a common question for new business owners in Nigeria.
+This question is one of the pressing issues for new business owners in Nigeria.
 Depending on the type of industry, a new corporation may register with two or more regulatory agencies.
 As paying taxes is a civic duty, a taxable person must also register for taxes in Nigeria.
 The two regulatory bodies responsible for taxes in Nigeria are the Federal Inland Revenue Service (FIRS) as well as the relevant State Internal Revenue Service (IRS).
 Registration with FIRS will not relinquish an organization from the tax obligations with the State IRS.
 A taxable person, therefore, needs to register separately with both bodies.
 It means that a new business will register for tax with FIRS and the State tax authority.

 How to register for tax with FIRS